 Alternative Break Service Trips

 The world is increasingly complex.
 Information and technology brings diverse people and nations into closer interaction.
 To be effective leaders and agents of change, students need a greater understanding of global political, social and economic issues.
 Service trips allow students to experience this while visiting different parts of the United States and the world.
 Through training, orientation and guided reflection, students embark on self-discovery and personal transformation.
-Under the guidance of the Director of Civic Engagement, Moravian College is proud to offer robust and diverse Alternative Break Trips for students.
+Under the guidance of the Director of Civic Engagement, Moravian University is proud to offer robust and diverse Alternative Break Trips for students.

 Three Experiences with Habitat for Humanity

 Students traveled from February 29-March 7 to three different locations in the US: Amarillo, Texas; Taos, New Mexico; and Charlotte, North Carolina.
 Students and staff advisors worked alongside families to renovate and build new homes in Habitat communities.
 The Amarillo group worked on house construction and within the ReStore, the Charlotte team worked on both interior and exterior construction and the Taos team worked on adobe houses!
 Activities also included the building of a house frame and roof, painting a very long fence and various other small construction projects.
 Students worked with and alongside families who ultimately received their new home.

-Moravian College encourages persons with disabilities to participate in its programs and activities.
+Moravian University encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have questions about the physical access provided, please e-mail the Center for Career and Civic Engagement at firstname.lastname@example.org or call 610-861-1509.